Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Participation ratio

 Interestingly, the similar spatially heterogeneous structures are observed for super-cooled liquids near the glass transition point~\cite{ediger2000spatially}.
 For the studies of the glass transition, the degree of spatial heterogeneity is characterized by the so-called non-gaussian parameter~\cite{rahman1964,kob1996test}.
 In our setting, an analogous quantity may be written as

 If the displacements follow the featureless gaussian distribution, one obtains $\alpha_2=0$.
-For the supercooled liquids, $\alpha_2$ of the displacements during the relaxation time rapidly increases on decreasing the temperature~\cite{kob1996test,weeks2000three}.
+For the supercooled liquids, $\alpha_2$ of the displacements rapidly increases on decreasing the temperature~\cite{kob1996test,weeks2000three}.
 Similarly, $\alpha_2$ of our model increases on approaching $\varphi_J$, because $P\to 0$ and $\alpha_2\propto P^{-1}$.
 Furthermore, an experimental study for the supercooled colloidal suspensions, which approximately behave as hard spheres~\cite{pusey1986phase,van1994} and may have the same interaction as our model below jamming, showed that the dynamically correlated regions form a compact cluster of the fractal dimension $d_f=1.9\pm 0.4$~\cite{weeks2000three}, reasonably close to our result of Eq.~(\ref{005239_8Aug20}).
+Also, the inhomogeneous mode-coupling theory, which is a mean-field theory of the glass transition, predicts $d_f=2$ in the early stage of the relaxation process~\cite{inhomogeneous2006}.
 Those results suggest the existence of the underlying universality between the dynamics of the athermal system near $\varphi_J$ and thermal systems near the glass transition point~\cite{marty2005,chaudhuri2007}.

-\paragraph*{Distribution function---}
+\section{Distribution function}